List of Pound Puppies characters: Humans

-Mayor Fist – A mayor who is the judge at the Annual Pet Talent Show.
-He appears in Bright Lights, Bright Eyes.
-His original appearance is in The Pound Puppies TV special.
-Note in the special, he has a son named Arnold Fist.
-Voiced by Sorrell Booke in the TV special and by Mel Blanc impersonating the Looney Tunes character, Yosemite Sam, in Bright Lights, Bright Eyes.
+Mayor Fist – mayor who is the judge at the Annual Pet Talent Show.
+He appears in "Bright Lights, Bright Eyes".
+His original appearance is in The Pound Puppies TV special, where he has a son named Arnold Fist.
+He is voiced by Sorrell Booke in the TV special and by Mel Blanc impersonating the Looney Tunes character, Yosemite Sam, in "Bright Lights, Bright Eyes".

-Mr. Nabbit – A dog catcher.
-He appears in Snowbound Pound trying to repair the furnace but his attempts keep failing.
+Mr. Nabbit – a dog catcher, he appears in "Snowbound Pound" trying to repair the furnace but his attempts keep failing.
 In the TV special, he has a much larger role as a dog catcher who also behaves like a dog (having fleas and all).
-Note also in the TV special, he has two doberman pinchers named Itchy and Snitchy.
+Also in the TV special, he has two doberman pinchers named Itchy and Snitchy.
 His full name is Dabney Nabbit.
-Voiced by Henry Gibson in the TV special and by Frank Welker in the episode Snowbound Pound.
+He is voiced by Henry Gibson in the TV special and by Frank Welker in the episode "Snowbound Pound".

-Tammy and Jeff – Two teenagers who run the adoption bazaar in Pound Puppies and the Legend of Big Paw, replacing Holly's role as owner of the Puppy Pound in Season 1.
+Tammy and Jeff – two teenagers who run the adoption bazaar in Pound Puppies and the Legend of Big Paw, replacing Holly's role as owner of the Puppy Pound in Season 1.
 It is unclear whether Tammy and Jeff are siblings or girlfriend and boyfriend respectively.
 They are voiced by Janice Kawaye and Joey Dedio respectively.

-Marvin McNasty – The main villain of Pound Puppies and the Legend of Big Paw.
+Marvin McNasty – the main villain of Pound Puppies and the Legend of Big Paw.
 He is the descendant of Sir McNasty, an evil knight who tries to take over Arthur's kingdom, but is foiled when Arthur pulls Excalibur from the Stone.
 Marvin has two stupid henchmen named Lumpy and Bones, who usually goof up McNasty's schemes.
 Marvin is allergic to cats.
 He steals half of the bone of scone and invents the Mean Machine to turn puppies into vicious guard dogs.
-Ironically, at the end of the movie, after the bone of scone is back together, he and his henchmen are reformed by his own machine and helps Tammy and Jeff at the adoption bazaar.
+Ironically, at the end of the film, after the bone of scone is back together, he and his henchmen are reformed by his own machine and helps Tammy and Jeff at the adoption bazaar.
 Marvin and Sir McNasty are voiced by George Rose, while Lumpy and Bones are voiced by Wayne Scherzer and Frank Welker respectively.

-Arthur – A boy who becomes king after pulling Excalibur out of the stone, foiling Sir McNasty's schemes.
+Arthur – a boy who becomes king after pulling Excalibur out of the stone, foiling Sir McNasty's schemes.
 Arthur has a dog named Digalot, who is Cooler's ancestor.
-He appears in Pound Puppies and the Legend of Big Paw and is voiced by James Swodec.
+He appears in Pound Puppies and the Legend of Big Paw, voiced by James Swodec.

-Flack and Tubbs – Two dognappers who are wanted in seven states for grand theft dognapping.
-They dognapped Violet as a ransom to the Vanderfellers.
-Thankfully, Violet is able to escape from them.
+Flack and Tubbs – two dognappers who are wanted in seven states for grand theft dognapping.
+They dognapped Violet as a ransom to the Vanderfellers, but Violet is able to escape from them.
 Flack is a long-nosed skinny man with a goatee while Tubbs is a large fat man whose stupidity goofs up their plot to kidnap Violet.
 They are last seen arrested by the police at the end of the Pound Puppies TV special.
 They are voiced by Charlie Adler and Avery Schreiber respectively.